rubygarage/rubygarage.github.com/slides/trailblazer/endpoint.markdown

 All outcomes are detected via a Matcher object implemented in the endpoint gem using pattern matching to do so.

-Please note that in the current state, those heuristics are still work-in-progress, so it is adviced to use your own outcomes.
+Please note that in the current state, those heuristics are still work-in-progress, so it is advised to use your own outcomes.

 ---